No. 10 Michigan State knocks off No. 7 Michigan 77-70

 BIG PICTURE

-Michigan State: It was nothing less than one of Michigan State’s most impressive wins of the past few seasons.
+Michigan State: It had to be one of Michigan State’s most satisfying wins of the past few seasons.
 Playing short-handed in a tough environment, the Spartans looked confident on offense from the start and didn’t wilt after Michigan increased the intensity on defense.
-The Spartans are a terrific defensive team inside the arc, and the Wolverines couldn’t make enough shots from beyond it.
+Goins and Tillman were ready for this challenge, combining for 30 points and 16 rebounds.

+“They’re very good players,” Michigan center Jon Teske said.
+“They stepped up.
+Even without (Langford and Ward), they’re still a very, very good team, talented team.”

 Michigan: The Wolverines now face an uphill climb to win the Big Ten.
 In addition to the road game against Michigan State, Michigan still has to play at Maryland as well.
 The way the Wolverines have played defense this season, it was a surprise that 70 points wasn’t enough to win.